 - Our lawyers offer free initial case evaluations in Seattle.

 When to File an EEOC Claim

-You may need to involve the EEOC in your workplace sexual harassment or discrimination claim if your employer fails to resolve the problem internally.
-Most workplaces in Washington have policies in place for preventing and responding to civil rights infringements.
+You may need to involve the Washington state EEOC in your workplace sexual harassment or discrimination claim if your employer fails to resolve the problem internally.
+Most workplaces in Washington have policies in place for preventing and responding to civil rights infringements such as hostile work environments.
 Unfortunately, some employers do nothing in the face of sexual harassment and discrimination allegations.

 How to File a Claim